-The implementation section of this remuneration report sets out in the required detail the remuneration of the three executive directors, including the chief executive and the chief financial officer.
+The implementation section of this remuneration report sets out in the required detail the remuneration of the three executive directors, including the chief executive and the chief financial officer, and the executive alternate director.
+Khokhela Remuneration Advisors were engaged to benchmark the average salary increase for the senior leadership cohort and found that, after the 2023 increase, their packages were appropriately positioned.
+The committee undertakes such a benchmarking exercise by external consultants every second year.